 The location of your accommodations is of utmost importance, in order to be able to conveniently walk to and from each attraction.
-Therefore, we included some of the best suggestions on where to stay in Chicago.
-You can find these at the bottom of this article, right after the suggested 2-day Chicago itinerary and practical tips for your trip to Chicago.
+Therefore, we also included some of the best suggestions on where to stay in Chicago.
+You can jump straight to our hotel recommendations or scroll to the bottom of this article, where you’ll also find the suggested 2-day Chicago itinerary and practical tips for your trip to Chicago.

 But first – the best things to do in Chicago.
 Take a look!

 Here are the main things not to miss when visiting Chicago for a few days: